Tony Aspler C.M.

 Tony Aspler is an internationally known writer, speaker, and wine expert, based in Toronto, Canada.

-Tony has been writing about wine for over 40 years.
-He was the wine columnist for The Toronto Star for 21 years and has authored 27 books, most of which on wine and food, including The Wine Atlas of Canada, Vintage Canada, The Wine Lover’s Companion, The Wine Lover Cooks, Travels with My Corkscrew, Tony Aspler’s Cellar Book, The Five Minute Wine Book, and Five Minutes More.
+Tony has been writing about wine for over 50 years.
+He was the wine columnist for The Toronto Star for 21 years and has authored 27 books, most of which are on wine and food (see list below).

-He is the author/co-author of 11 novels, including four with Gordon Pape: Chain Reaction, The Scorpion Sanction, The Music Wars and Taste of Evil.
+He is the author or co-author of 11 novels, including four with Gordon Pape: Chain Reaction, The Scorpion Sanction, The Music Wars and Taste of Evil.
 The Viking Press, New York published the first two.
-His latest series is a collection of wine murder mysteries featuring the itinerant wine writer/detective Ezra Brant: Blood Is Thicker than Beaujolais, The Beast of Barbaresco and Death on the Douro (published by Warwick Publishing) and Nightmare in Napa Valley (published by Allen Maccauley) .
+His latest series is a collection of wine murder mysteries featuring the itinerant wine writer/detective Ezra Brant: Blood Is Thicker than Beaujolais, The Beast of Barbaresco and Death on the Douro (published by Warwick Publishing) and Nightmare in Napa Valley (published by Allen Macauley).

 Tony wrote two half-hour episodes for the CBC-TV historical series The Campbells, and co-wrote with Gordon Pape an hour-long radio adaptation of their novel Chain Reaction.